Lyleb25/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script for changing current user to betty
+Script to print current user